AUTHOR'S MAIN SITE

 That solution could be accomplished with a field called "ShowOnShortList", which would have a "Y" (for yes) for the numbers I wanted on the short list, and nothing, or an "N" for the numbers I want left off of the short list.
 My solution using a field called "PhonePriority" seems more powerful, more capable of extra features, without any attendant extra effort for the user.

-One last point: It is not a good idea, in general, to work directly with your tables... but you can get away with it for now.
-Eventually you should learn to create forms, and use forms when you want to edit the contents of a table.
-When you are ready to tackle forms, this set of tutorials includes a quick introduction to forms, and a more comprehensive introduction.
+One more important point: It is not a good idea, in general, to work directly with your tables... but you can get away with it for now.
+Eventually you should learn to create forms, and use forms when you want to look at or to edit the contents of a table.
+When you are ready to tackle forms, this set of tutorials includes a quick introduction to forms, and a more comprehensive discussion.

 Editorial Philosophy